SteveMarshall/stevemarshall.github.io/cv/index.md

 <span class="meta"><time datetime="2002-07-15">July 2002</time>--<time
 datetime="2006-05-26">May 2006</time></span>

-Developed and maintained the corporate intranet portal, public web sites (including fujitsu-siemens.com and 30+ international variants), and other key systems.
+Developed and maintained the public web sites (including fujitsu-siemens.com and 30+ international variants) and the award-winning bespoke intranet portal software (one of Nielsen-Norman Group's 'Ten Best Intranets' of 2003), along with other key business systems.

-Led development of several projects, including two major updates for the award-winning bespoke intranet portal software (one of Nielsen-Norman Group's 'Ten Best Intranets' of 2003) and development of a content management system driving all public-facing sites.
-Led training and support of offshore development team based in Russia.

 Notable personal projects
 -------------------------